CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs.md

 ## <span>Configure Single Tag Translation</span>

-Single tag translation adheres to the traditional QinQ service model.
+Single tag translation adheres to traditional QinQ service model.
 The customer-facing interface is a QinQ access port with the outer S-tag being the PVID, representing the customer.
 The S-tag is translated to a VXLAN VNI.
 The inner C-tag, which represents the service, is transparent to the provider.
 The public cloud handoff interface is a QinQ trunk where packets on the wire carry both the S-tag and the C-tag.

-Single tag translation leverages [VLAN-aware bridge mode](/version/cumulus-linux-40/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode) with the use of the 802.1ad VLAN protocol and is more scalable.
+Single tag translation leverages [VLAN-aware bridge mode](/version/cumulus-linux-377/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode) with the use of the 802.1ad VLAN protocol (the only supported protocol at the time of writing).
+Hence, it is more scalable.

-An example configuration looks like this:
+An example configuration could look like the following:

 {{% imgOld 0 %}}

-You configure two switches: one at the service provider edge that faces the customer (the switch on the left above), and one on the public cloud handoff edge (the switch on the right above).
+You configure two switches: one at the service provider edge that faces the customer (the switch on the left above), and one on the public cloud handoff edge (the righthand switch above).

 {{%notice note%}}

-To correctly interoperate, all edges must support QinQ with VXLANs.
+All edges need to support QinQ with VXLANs to correctly interoperate.

 {{%/notice%}}